How to Create a Windows 11 Bootable USB on Mac [3 Ways]

 The efficiency of the virtual memory in Windows is significantly higher than that of Mac.
 A computer with insufficient memory will operate more slowly, but it won’t crash entirely.

-A Mac that is running out of memory is at danger of crashing significantly more frequently.
+A Mac that is running out of memory is in danger of crashing significantly more frequently.
 This indicates that a Windows PC may function reliably with a lower amount of RAM than before.

 We recommend that you do not miss out on our performance and security-wise comparison between Windows 11 and Mac in order to decide which one fits you better.